JACCCostring/NVDB_Class_Helper/README.md

 But for writing to NVDB i made some class wrapper calling NVDB API Les and Write endpoints and the writing said of the class make used of some xml/json templates, for writing back to NVDB once NVDB Objects are change/modified in QGIS.

 Documentation still in development, since i'm not finished yet with some implementations and code refactoring.

+Dependencies: The construction of DelvisKorriger Class depend on PyQt, because of the use of pyqtSiganl and slots.